Using the Sigrid CI client scripts

 --publish

 option.
-This is suitable for people that use a workflow without pull requests where everyone is making changes to the main/master branch. - If you want to publish your code to Sigrid, but you do not want feedback on your new/changed code, use the
+This is suitable for people who use a workflow without pull requests where everyone is making changes to the main/master branch. - If you want to publish your code to Sigrid, but do not want feedback on your new/changed code, use the

 --publishonly

 option.- This is suitable for merge commits to the main/master branch.
-In that situation you don’t need feedback, since you already had your feedback in the pull request and there is no reason to receive the same feedback again when merging your changes.
+In that situation, you do not need feedback, since you already had your feedback in the pull request and there is no reason to receive the same feedback again when merging your changes.

 Defining quality objectives

 Sigrid CI compares the quality of the new/changed code against the configured target quality level.
 The target is always relative to the thousands of other systems in the SIG benchmark.
-This means you don’t need to fix every single minor issue, as long as the overall quality is OK you’re still allowed to proceed.
+This means you do not need to fix every single minor issue, as long as the overall quality is OK you are still allowed to proceed.

 Option 1: Use Sigrid’s maintainability target for your system (default)

-By default, Sigrid CI will use the maintainability target you’ve defined for your system in Sigrid.
-This is the same target that’s depicted in the “system objectives” list you see in Sigrid.
+By default, Sigrid CI will use the maintainability target you have defined for your system in Sigrid.
+This is the same target that is depicted in the “system objectives” list you see in Sigrid.
 See below:

 Option 2: Use a maintainability target in Sigrid CI that is different from the target in Sigrid